rust-lang/rust-wiki-backup/Note-bors-usage.md

 It retries if you move incoming while it's working, so tends to behave "mostly gracefully" with respect to disruption around it.
-If it misbehaves, it can be provoked to retry a commit with a comment from a reviewer saying "@bors: retry".
+If it misbehaves, it can be provoked to retry a commit with a comment from a reviewer saying "@bors: retry" (on that same commit as the original "r+", as opposed to the comment-trail inlined the Pull Request itself).
 It ignores comments by non-reviewers.
 It also does not merge "updates" to a pull request.
 It considers comments on commits only, not pull requests; if you update a pull request to contain new commits, they need to be reviewed anew.